 Danish School of Media & Journalism students Alexander Keblow Kofoed and Christian Skjøtt knew this.
 So, they set out to attract the attention of creative directors and secure an international internship with The Portfolio Apartment.
 The clever stunt uses a fake Airbnb listing in Cannes, France, to showcase their work—which landed the project the Webby in the inaugural Student category.

 We spoke with Alexander and Christian about the project, the most challenging moments, and their advice for aspiring creatives.

-Read our Q&A below, and enter your work before the final deadline: Friday, Dec.
-20th.
+Read our Q&A below, and enter your work before the extended deadline: Friday, Feb.
+7th.

 How did you come up with the idea for The Portfolio Apartment?

 We were already attending Cannes Lions as part of our education program, so it made sense to come up with something to get in contact with creative directors to get our dream internship outside of Denmark.
 We thought we wanted to try to solve a problem and the most convenient was accommodation, because everyone needs a place to stay during the festival.

 Initially the idea was to rent out an apartment, decorate it with our work and then rent it out to a creative director for free.
 The problem with this is that we would essentially be paying them to look at our work, and it would only be featured to one person.
 So naturally, making a fake listing and using the Airbnb platform to feature our work in the pictures of the listing made so much more sense. – Christian Skjøtt

 The goal of your project was to secure an internship abroad.
 How did you ensure it was being seen by the right people?